finos/datahelix/docs/user/UserGuide.md

 ## Creating a Profile

-This page will walk you through creating basic profiles with which you can generate data.
+This section will walk you through creating basic profiles with which you can generate data.

-[Profiles](#profiles) are JSON documents consisting of three sections, the schema version, the list of fields and the rules.
+Profiles are JSON documents consisting of three sections, the schema version, the list of fields and the rules.

 - **Schema Version** - Dictates the method of serialisation of the profile in order for the generator to